-How to Help Your Dog Gain Weight
+How to Get Your Dog to Gain Weight

-So, how can you tell if your dog is underweight?
-The most obvious way is to look at the prominence of his bones.
-Can you see your dog’s ribs, spine and pelvic bones with no evidence of fat?
+Do the bones at the base of their tail protrude?
 Does your dog have low energy?
-Has his coat lost its shine?
-If so, he could be underweight and in need of increased nourishment.
-Visit your veterinarian right away to determine whether there’s a medical cause for his low weight.
+Has their coat lost its shine?
+If so, they could be underweight and in need of increased nourishment.
+Visit your veterinarian right away to determine whether there’s a medical cause for their low weight.